The army of droppers in Russia has grown to 2 million: fraudsters are changing tactics

-According to analysts at Sberbank, there are about 2 million droppers actively operating in Russia — individuals who provide their bank accounts for the transit or cashing of illegal funds.
-Since 2023, between 8 and 12 million citizens may have been involved in such operations.
+According to Sberbank analysts, there are about 2 million active droppers in Russia — individuals who provide their bank accounts for the transit or cashing of illegal funds.
+From 2023, from 8 to 12 million citizens could be involved in such operations.
 At the same time, a third of the participants in the schemes (30–35%) are migrants and non-residents.

 The Central Bank maintains a register of those suspected of money laundering and terrorist financing.
 At the end of 2024, it included 700 thousand people.
 However, this database covers only a part of the participants in the schemes, as many cases remain unsolved due to the difficulty of tracking chains.